LASER: Stratified Selective Sampling for Instruction Tuning with Dedicated Scoring Strategy: Methods

-\paragraph{Response quality scorer.} Prior work shows that sample selection strategies based on response length or quality, as judged by external models, lead to better instruction tuning datasets \citep[see e.g.][]{zhao_long_2024,chen2024alpagasus,liu2024what}.
-However, these strategies underestimate the diverse problem types within instruction tuning dataset, which may require different evaluation criteria.
+Prior work shows that sample selection strategies based on response length or quality, as judged by external models, lead to better instruction tuning datasets \citep[see e.g.][]{zhao_long_2024,chen2024alpagasus,liu2024what}.
+However, these strategies underestimate the diverse problem types within instruction tuning data, which may require different evaluation criteria.
 For example, the quality of responses to math and coding problems is heavily dependent on solution correctness, while constrained generation requires evaluation of adhered constraints.
-In this work, we designate a dedicated quality scorer for each category defined in Section \ref{subsec:setfit}, focusing on \emph{i)} mathematical reasoning traces for \emph{Math} ($q_{\mathrm{math}}$), \emph{ii)} code snippets for \emph{Coding} ($q_{\mathrm{code}}$), and \emph{iii)} instruction-following capability for \emph{Generation} and \emph{Brainstorming} ($q_{\mathrm{if}}$).
-For \emph{Reasoning}, \emph{Factual QA} and \emph{Extraction}, we employ the \emph{deita-quality scorer}\footnote{\url{https://huggingface.co/hkust-nlp/deita-quality-scorer}} \citep[$q_{\mathrm{deita}}$,][]{liu2024what}, a finetuned LLaMA-13B for quality assessment,
+In this work, we designate a dedicated quality scorer for each category $l\in\mathcal{L}$ defined in Section \ref{subsec:setfit}.